 - An ecosystem is a living system interacting with its physical habitat.

 - Changes in biotic and environmental factors can be devastating.

 - If a water source dries out, a wetland can turn to barren mud flats.

 - Pollution is changing our climate and disrupting many ecosystems.

 An ecosystem is a living system of organisms interacting with their physical habitat, so changing the environment can have far-reaching effects.

 Altering just one non-living abiotic factor – like soil composition, or air quality – can impact on the whole ecosystem.

-Some of the most ...
+Some of the most dramatic and ...

 Please log in to view and download the complete transcript.